Faduma9/snake-client-/README.md

 2. **Install Dependencies**: Navigate to the project directory and install the necessary dependencies using npm or yarn:

 3. **Run the Server**: Before you can play the game, ensure that the server-side is running.
-You can download and set up the server from [here](link-to-server-repo).
+You can download and set up the server

 4. **Start the Game**: Run the Snake Client using the following command: